fbpx

 Selected Area: Warrego-Darling

 The Warrego-Darling is a unique and diverse system that supports a rich diversity of plants and animals in a constantly changing environment.
-Our work here is to collect data, monitor ecosystem interactions and evaluate our findings so we can provide accurate and reliable information to the Commonwealth Environmental Water Office for the effective management of environmental water.
+Our work here is to collect data, monitor ecosystem interactions and evaluate our findings so we can provide accurate and reliable information to the Commonwealth Environmental Water Holder for the effective management of environmental water.

 Warrego River, Qld.
 Photo credit: Warrego Research Team